Table of Contents Show

 You can’t visit California without seeing the stunning deserts, from Joshua Tree National Park’s spiky yet gorgeous cactus to Death Valley’s bleak and frightening environment.

 Eastern Southern California is home to all of California’s deserts.
-The first inhabitants of the California desert were American Indians.

 In 1913, Death Valley National Park in California’s arid region recorded the highest temperature on the earth’s surface, 134 degrees Fahrenheit.
 Badwater Basin, Death Valley, California, has the second-lowest point in the Western Hemisphere.